dephell/dephell/README.md

   - six [required: >=1.10.0, locked: 1.12.0, latest: 1.12.0]
 ```

 Hm...
-It is many or not?
+Is it many or not?
 Let's look on their size.

 ```bash
 $ dephell inspect venv --filter=lib_size